Alliance High School (Kenya): Academics

-The school is the highest performing high school in Kenya academically, ranked within the top ten best schools in each year's National Examinations."Alliance High School : National Schools in Kenya" The school had the best results in the national exams continuously from 1960 to 1985.
+The school is the highest performing high school in Kenya academically, ranked within the top ten best schools in each year's National Examinations.
+The school had the best results in the national exams continuously from 1960 to 1985.
 In 1986, it lost its top ranking for the first time in 25 years, slipping to third.
 It was ranked first in the country in 2005 based on the results of the Kenya Certificate of Secondary Education (KCSE).
 In 2006, it was ranked third.
 In 2009 and 2010, the school emerged top in the KCSE results.
 In 2011, the school dropped one place to second.
 In 2013 the school was on top again with an average grade of A−.

 Recent Achievements

 In 2024, Alliance High School recorded a significant improvement in the Kenya Certificate of Secondary Education (KCSE) results.
 The school had 100 students earn an A grade, with the mean score rising from 9.5 in 2023 to 10.31 in 2024.
 According to an interview with Principal David Kamau by the Kenya News Agency on 14 September 2025, the school attributed its success to teamwork, discipline, and maintaining good health among students and staff.